zgoort/Sawtooth-Cryptomoji/README.md

 Deletes the response from the offer's list of responses, leaving `null` in its place.

-## Nightmare Mode
+## Extra Credit

+What features would you like to see added to your version of Cryptomoji?
+What improvements could you make to the existing features?
+Brainstorm ideas with your partner and pick 2-3 new features or optimizations you would like to tackle.
+Design and implement them.

-In the original Cryptokitties app on Ethereum, much was done using timestamps.
+One possible suggestion, in the original Cryptokitties app on Ethereum, much was done using timestamps.
 After breeding, sires had a short period of downtime, during which they could not be used to sire again.
-Meanwhile, breeders had an exponentially increasing pregnancy time to create a child.
-Adding this gameplay feature to Cryptomoji will require that you understand and use Sawtooth's
+Meanwhile, breeders had an exponentially increasing pregnancy time before they would create a child.
+Adding this gameplay feature to Cryptomoji will require that you understand and can use Sawtooth's
 [Block Info TP](https://sawtooth.hyperledger.org/docs/core/releases/1.0/transaction_family_specifications/blockinfo_transaction_family.html).

 Good luck.